pbeza/praca-magisterska/doc/man/myscm-srv.man.1.md

     system image is respective verified SSL digital signature of the mySCM system image.

+\--sign *PATH*
+:   Sign given file using SSL certificate set in configuration file.
+Digital
+    signature is saved in the same directory that given file.
+Its filename is the same as given file with *.sig* suffix appended.

+\--verify *SIGNATURE_PATH* *SIGNED_PATH*
+:   Verify given SSL signature *SIGNATURE_PATH* of the given file
+    *SIGNED_PATH*.

 -v, \--verbose
 :   Increase output and log verbosity.
 Default value is `0`.